ParagShahade/DevOps-and-Infrastructure-Challenge-C3/CI_CD_PIPELINE.md

 # CI/CD Pipeline for Ansible Infrastructure Deployment

 ## Overview
-GitLab CI/CD pipeline for deploying infrastructure updates to API servers (Server A and Server B) using Ansible.
-Demonstrates automated testing, build, deployment, and rollback capabilities.
+Simple GitLab CI/CD pipeline for deploying infrastructure updates to API servers (Server A and Server B) using Ansible.
+Covers the basic requirements: testing, build, deployment, and rollback.

 ## Pipeline Stages